-Answerfiles allow the responses to all the questions posed by the XenServer installer to be specified in an XML file, rather than needing to run the installer in interactive mode.
-The XenServer DDK includes a script to add an answerfile to the XenServer main installation ISO, to allow installation to be carried out in an unattended fashion.
+6.4.1.
+Including an answerfile on the XenServer installation ISO unattended fashion.
 The /usr/local/bin/rebuild-iso.sh script can be used within the DDK (though the default root disk size within the DDK is unlikely to be sufficient to perform the necessary ISO re-packing operations, and hence network storage is recommended).
 Alternatively, the script, plus /usr/local/bin/rebuild.functions, can be copied to an external machine that has mkisofs installed, and used there.